Evaloper/glasp_documentation/GLASP.md

 ![Installation Image4](/images/image4.png)

 ### How to Add Glasp to Chrome's Extension
-1. Locate your toolbars by moving your cursor to the side of the web browser search area.
+1. Locate your toolbars by moving your cursor to the side of the web browser search area, as shown in the image below.
 2. Click on the zoom Icon as shown in Image 1.
-A pop-up page will appear where you have the list of all extensions installed on your Chrome, click on the pin icon beside the Glasp app extension to add it to the list of toolbars by the side of the search field, as shown in image 2.
+A pop-up page will appear where you have the list of all extensions installed on your Chrome, and then click on the pin icon beside the Glasp app extension to add it to the list of toolbars by the side of the search field, as shown in image 2.

 **Image 1**
 ![Image to add Glasp to Chrome's extension1](/images/image5.png)